-Advancing Universal Rights and Justice Coordinator
+Advancing Universal Rights and Justice Advocacy Lead

 Umyra is a feminist from Malaysia with a background in international human rights law.
 She was most recently working with IWRAW Asia Pacific in advocating for feminist responses to gender-based violence in international and regional policy spaces.
 She also has experience in supporting national and grassroots advocacy strategies to challenge laws and policies that further marginalises young women and marginalised groups of women in South and Southeast Asia.

 Umyra is particularly interested in finding ways to mobilise against dominant narratives related to bodily autonomy and agency from a feminist and decolonial approach.